BlessCSS/gulp-bless/README.md

         }))
         .pipe(gulp.dest('./'))
 ```

-You can also include a `log` property to control whether Gulp should log output.

 ##### A note about sourcemaps:
 If you're using a CSS pre-processor which creates inline sourcemaps [bless.js](https://github.com/paulyoung/bless.js) will take a very long time to run.
 It's recommended that you don't pass files containing inline sourcemaps to `gulp-bless`.
 If you do want to use sourcemaps then create them as a separate `.map` file.